info@lsme.ac.uk +44 (0) 208 594 8462 E-Learning Alumni

 Definitions

-A Bursary is financial support provided by the College to eligible students which they are not required to pay back.
-A scholarship is a grant or payment made to support a student’s education, awarded based eligibility criteria aimed at improving access to higher education.
+A Bursary is a financial support provided by the College to eligible students that they are not required to pay back.
+A scholarship is a grant or payment made to support a student’s education, awarded based on eligibility criteria aimed at improving student access, success and progress from higher education.
+The scholarship is often referred to as Foundation Year Fee-waiver.
 At LSME, our scholarships generally reduce the amount of tuition fee payable and may be aimed at diminishing the financial burden on students who intend to obtain a qualification but have limited means due to their social circumstances.
-Self-funded students with a good track record of academic achievements and professional recognitions may also be eligible for LSME scholarships.

-For students who are recruited via our Access and Participation outreach projects, we use the details submitted during the admission process to assess their entitlement for the LSME Bursary and Scholarship.
-Hence these students do not need to apply for them.
-If a student is eligible, we inform them via email shortly after they start their course to receive the awards detailed below which are paid in three instalments.
-The first instalment will be paid in the first term.
+Students eligibility for Bursary and Scholarships are assessed based on the details submitted by them during the admission process.
+Hence students do not need to apply for them, unless their circumstances have changed since their enrolment.
+If a student is eligible, we inform them via email shortly after they start their course to receive the awards detailed below.

 Three award areas are as follows: